 There are people who “have a form of godliness but deny its power.”

 The Christian Culture as a whole needs to be vocal about expressing remorse for this sin.
 We need to consider to what extent we are willing to give our lives to an impotent Christianity.
 The Bible says a little bit of leaven leavens the whole lump (Gal.
 5:9), and to beware of the leaven of the Pharisees (Matt.
 16:6).
-The leaven is obviously there, and I would bet on the fact that everyone who participates in mainstream Christianity has some of it in them – some amount that is taking away from the abundance of spiritual life they are meant to have.
+The leaven is obviously there, and I wager that everyone who participates in mainstream Christianity has some of it in them – some amount that is taking away from the abundance of spiritual life they are meant to have.

 And the most troubling problem is not those in the church who are impeded by religion, but the next generation who will have no part of it.
-They taste the poison, are sensitive to it, and their natural instincts tell them to run.
+They are sensitive to the superficiality, and their natural instinct is to leave.
 They are the little children crying out, “The Emperor is wearing no clothes!”
 But is anyone listening to them?
-Or are we mocking them, telling them to get back inside the church and submit to its traditions?
+Or are we despising them, telling them to get back inside the church and submit to its traditions?
 I realise these are strong words, but Jesus had stronger words for these things.
 We simply need the discernment to apply His words rightly to our context.

 The fact is, the fleshly theology of the religious church has bred hypocrisy and stands in front of the door to Spiritual Christianity (blocking the way if that were possible) which is the only way to Jesus.